 Your doctor has requested a CT-guided soft-tissue biopsy.
 The CT scanner uses x-rays and advanced computer programs to create detailed images inside your body.
 This is a minimally-invasive procedure that can usually be done without an overnight stay in the hospital.
 During a biopsy, one of our physicians will use images generated by a CT scanner (also called a Cat scan) to accurately insert a needle into the suspect tissue, allowing a sample to be removed for testing.
-Our team of expert musculoskeletal physicians, nurses and technologists is led by Chief of Musculoskeletal Radiology.
+Our team of expert musculoskeletal physicians, nurses and technologists is led by Thomas J. Learch, MD, chief of Musculoskeletal Radiology.

 A soft-tissue biopsy usually involves moderate sedation, which requires no special preparations.

 You will need to wear a hospital gown for this procedure, so please wear comfortable clothing that you can change easily.

 You will not be allowed to drive the day of this procedure, so please arrange for someone to drive you home.

 You should expect to be at the imaging center for approximately 6 hours, longer if blood tests are needed.

 A radiology nurse or technologist will ask you a few questions regarding your medical history, they will also do a few simple tests such as taking your blood pressure.

 Please inform the technologist, radiology nurse and/or physician of any allergies you may have before your exam.

 An imaging physician will discuss this procedure with you in detail and answer any questions you may have.

 You will be asked to lie down on the scanner table.